europeana/Labs/api/record.md

 #### EDM Concept

-SKOS* Concept.
+A [SKOS](http://www.w3.org/2004/02/skos/) Concept.
 A SKOS concept can be viewed as an idea or notion; a unit of thought.
-All element of this class belong to the skos namespace.
+All elements of this class belong to the skos namespace.
-* SKOS stands for Simple Knowledge Organization System, a W3C standard

 | Field | Qualified Name | Datatype | Description |
 |:-------------|:-------------|:-----|:-----|